kzarzycki/backstop/README.md

 Backstop is a simple endpoint for submitting metrics to Graphite.
 It accepts JSON data via HTTP POST and proxies the data to one or more Carbon/Graphite listeners.

+# My (kzarzycki) fork
+This fork is modified to be able to accept metrics from Druid.
+If I had more time, I would document how to use it.
+In short, I've added quick & dirty '/druid' endpoint, that can accept metrics and alerts.
+Please look to backstop/blob/master/lib/backstop/web.rb for more details.

 ## Usage

 ### Collectd Metrics